Pillar Content for Blogs: What is it and How to Create It?

 Step 4: Write your Pillar Page

 Next, it’s time to design your pillar posts.
-There are a few styles of post which work best in pillar pages.
-For instance, you can create a “comprehensive guide”, like Ahrefs does here with it’s Search Engine Optimization Guide:
+There are a few styles of posts that work best on pillar pages.
+For instance, you can create a “comprehensive guide”, like Ahrefs does here with its Search Engine Optimization Guide:

 Search engine optimization guide on ahrefs.com